 The Department of French & Italian is committed to providing full funding to all graduate students.
 Students who accept our offer of admission therefore receive fellowships or assistantships that cover tuition and provide eligibility to enroll in excellent comprehensive health insurance and other benefits.
 Funding for Fall 2023 and beyond is projected to be guaranteed for a minimum of 5 years of study for students entering with a B.A., and a minimum of 4 years for those entering with an M.A.
 Moreover, it has been our departmental practice to continue to offer funding beyond guarantee as possible for students in good academic standing.

 Teaching assistantships, the most common form of support in our department, offer the pedagogical experience and training necessary to be competitive on the academic job market.
-Students with teaching assistantships in our department are earning a minimum of $19,003 during academic year 2022-2023.
+Students with teaching assistantships in our department are earning a minimum of $23,227 during academic year 2023-2024.
 The teaching assignment is usually one course per semester, but double sections (two sections of the same course) can also be requested by domestic students for an increased stipend, when available.
 While the guarantee of support means students in good standing will receive funding, the exact assignments are based on need, merit, and experience.
 Generally, a graduate student will, over the course of study, hold a variety of the following positions, which are available every semester: